Manchester, Sheffield and Lincolnshire Railway: Manchester, Sheffield and Lincolnshire Railway trains to Liverpool

 The line from Garston to Brunswick Dock opened on 1 June 1864.
 This was still not entirely satisfactory, for Brunswick Dock station was not in central Liverpool.
-An Act of 29 July 1864 permitted a "difficult and costly" further extension to a new Liverpool Central Station.
+The Liverpool Central Station Railway Act 1864 (27 & 28 Vict. c. ccxc) of 29 July 1864 permitted a "difficult and costly" further extension to a new Liverpool Central Station.
 The extension line was floated as a separate company named the Liverpool Central Station Railway.
 Negotiations for land acquisition in the prime districts of Liverpool were protracted, and took until 1869, and the first construction contract was not awarded until July 1870, six years after authorisation, and the "daunting" task began.